mojaloop/documentation/repositories/README.md

 # Repository Details

-The Mojaloop project is organized on the basis of component microservices.
+The [Mojaloop project](https://github.com/mojaloop) is organized on the basis of component microservices.
 As such, there are over twenty different repositories in GitHub that align to the different services.
-The following four repositories are pinned to the project:
+The following repositories are pinned to the project:

 * The [mojaloop repository](https://github.com/mojaloop/mojaloop) contains the master readme file along with the following documents to get started.
 * The [documentation repository](https://github.com/mojaloop/documentation) documents the contributors guidelines, overall architecture, component design, message flow, and an overview of Mojaloop. _(__Note:__ This gitbook you are currently reading is generated from the documentation repository)_